 My sister in law has brain cancer.
 She has 3 young children who are learning about and dealing with a scary disease.
 But they are not the only children that deal with cancer.
-We live in a world where most family’s are affected by cancer in some way.
+We live in a world where most family’s are affected by cancer in some way and kids with cancer or kids who are dealing with cancer need music.
 That is why I wanted to share with you about a new CD Singing Our Way Through: Songs for the World’s Bravest Kids.

 About Singing Our Way Through:

 Alastair Moock, one of Boston’s folk luminaries and an award-winning family music recording artist, will release a new album, Singing Our Way Through: Songs for the World’s Bravest Kids.
 Inspired by his family’s experience with childhood leukemia, the new album includes songs for children with cancer, and for all families who like joyous sing-along songs.

 A crowd-funding campaign through GoFundMe raised more than $27,600 for Singing Our Way Through in early 2013, soaring well past the initial goal of $10,000.
 Funds from this campaign will support distribution of the album as a free resource for patients and pediatric oncology programs around the country.
 Already, Alastair has donated to Boston Children’s Hospital and the Hole-in-the-Wall Gang camp in CT.
 CD sales will further support Moock’s effort to get these tunes in the hands of kids and families with cancer.

 Guest artists for Singing Our Way Through include:

 - folk singer Aoife O’Donovan (vocalist for the 2013 Grammy-winning Goat Rodeo Sessions, Best Folk Album)

 - The Okee Dokee Brothers (2013 Grammy winners, Best Children’s Album)